howsoai/howso-docs/source/user_guide/concepts.rst

     Unlike other machine learning tools, Howso calculates how much influence each original data point has on a prediction.
 This influence is related to the probability that the data point is representative of the prediction.
 Influence weights are computed across all features and then aggregated per data point; the most influential data have the highest total influence weights.
 Being able to see the influence of each data point on a decision provides direct evidence for why a decision was made.
 Using the heart disease prediction example above, if Howso provided a positive heart disease prediction for a patient, you as a doctor would be able to print out the original data points that had the highest influence on the prediction.
-Then, you might see that these high influence data points showed similar health history to the patient for whom you whether making a decision, providing confidence in your prediction.
+Then, you might see that these high influence data points showed similar health history to the patient for whom you are making a decision, providing confidence in your prediction.

 - Feature contribution analyses outperform other commonly used metrics, including SHAP. ​